rtavenar/hdr/content/parts/02/topic_models.md

 We have provided [a dataset](https://github.com/rtavenar/ushant_ais) of several millions of observations in the AIS context.
-This dataset is used to validate our model qualitatively (through visual analysis of extracted movement modes and trajectory clusters) and should allow future competitive methods to compare on a real-world large-scale trajectory dataset.
+This dataset is used to validate our model qualitatively (through visual analysis of extracted movement modes and trajectory clusters) and compare it to a standard $k$-means clustering.
+We hope this dataset will be used for future competitive methods to compare on a real-world large-scale trajectory dataset.

 **TODO: add ref to online tech report**